ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script gives all the sub-directories of the current directory execute permission
 ##12-directory_permissions
 This script creates a directory named  my_dir and gives 751 permissions
+##13-change_group
+This script changes the group of the file hello to school